juliagontijo/Plausible_CF/README.md

-# CSSE
+# Plausible Counterfactual Generator
-CSSE is a counterfactual explanation method that works with tabular data and classification problems with binary output.
+This is a counterfactual explanation method that works with tabular data and classification problems with binary output.
 The method is implemented in Python.
 Briefly, to use the method, the user must:

 1) Import the method